sap-tutorials/Tutorials/tutorials/spa-subscribe-booster/spa-subscribe-booster.md

 [ACCORDION-BEGIN [Step 1: ](Subscribe to SAP Process Automation Booster)]

-1. After successful creation of SAP BTP account using Free tier, navigate to Boosters and search for **free** to find the **SAP Process Automation** booster.
+1. After successful creation of SAP BTP account using Free Tier, navigate to Boosters and search for **free** to find the **SAP Process Automation** booster.
 Once the tile is shown, Select the tile .

     >Booster is a guided set of automatic instructions to achieve a specific goal.
 SAP Process Automation fully automates the onboarding of SAP Process Automation service in your account without the need of any manual configurations.
 It will configure entitlement, enable SAP Process Automation subscription, and will assign all the relevant role collections to the given users for administrator or developer personas – and all this setup with just one click.

 !![1.PNG](1.png)